bbatton/Basic_Epoch_Build/README.md

 	>  MPMissions\Dayz_Epoch_11.Chernarus\

 1. Open the file called Epoch_Build_Config.sqf with notepad++.
-In each section of this document there is a section to configure each mod, it is pretty self explanitory with each section having a detailed description.
+In each section of this document their is a section to configure each mod, it is pretty self explanitory.

 #### Custom Loading Image